 It is similar with the immune system.
-There are certainly habits that will have everything running suboptimally, and by altering those habits get the function close to its theoretical optimum.
-That is the things you learned in second grade: good diet, exercise, avoid tobacco, a good nights sleep.
-All the things we know we should do but, the flesh being weak, we often avoid.
+There are certainly habits that will have everything running suboptimally, and by altering those habits you will get the function close to its theoretical optimum.
+That is the things you learned in second grade: good diet, exercise, avoid tobacco, a good night’s sleep.
+All the things we know we should do but, the flesh being weak or the internet being interesting, we often avoid.

 Also, in my world, we call the boosted immune system an inflammatory response: when, in response to assault from the microbial world, the body gets a bit of a turbocharge, kicking the Batmobile into high speed.
 For the short term, it is of benefit.
 The infection is removed or suppressed.
 But because the immune system is not a clean, beautiful system but the result of that ever sloppy process called evolution, kicking it into overdrive is not without its downsides.
 As I have mentioned ad nauseum in my infectious disease podcasts, inflammation is prothrombotic and the downside of many infections is an increased risk for stroke, heart attack and pulmonary embolism.
 If you really, truly, could boost your immune system, you would almost certainly increase your risk for thrombotic events.